ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/02-generate-training/assignment.md

 While you are waiting for the training data to be generated, consider taking a screen snapshot of your training configuration or writing down the parameters.
 You will need to reference this later to check how well our model is predicting potential fraud in new transactions.

+> [!NOTE]
+> But wait... didn't we just "tell" Elastic our pattern for fraudulent transactions?
+Nope.
+We just made a bunch of fraudulent transactions as a criminal.
+The pattern of fraudulent transactions is known only to you, the criminal.
+From the perspective of Elastic and the trading company, all we know is that a bunch of recent transactions have been reported by customers as fraudulent.

 Validate training data
 ===
-Before we train our model, let's quickly check that the training data we just generated looks as expected:
+Before we train our model, let's quickly check that the training data we just generated looks as expected.
+We can easily do this using [ES|QL](https://www.elastic.co/docs/explore-analyze/query-filter/languages/esql), Elastic's powerful piped query language.
 1. [button label="Elastic"](tab-0)
 2. Use the navigation pane to navigate to `Discover` and then select the `Discover` tab (and not `Logs Explorer`)
 3. Click `Try ES|QL`